Technoplatz/bi/README.md

 ...
 ```

-- Domain must be `localhost` for local use.
+- Domain must be `localhost` or IP address for local use.
 - Time zone must be entered according to the official format (eg. America/New_York)\
 <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>
 - Community edition generates self signed TLS certificates with the company information to be provided above for the internal communication of the database cluster to be encrypted.